San Antonio Military Health System resumes elective surgeries

 |0

-This work, San Antonio Military Health System resumes elective surgeries, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, San Antonio Military Health System resumes elective surgeries, by Elaine Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT